SQ9MDD/APRSBox/README.md

 ## Notes And Limitations

 - Station beacon, APRS Status, object, bulletin, and APRS message TX currently depend on the core process being up
-- Runtime RX/TX currently supports TCP TNC endpoints, not serial runtime links
 - APRS-IS and iGate sections are still primarily configuration storage at this stage
 - Items are stored in SQLite but not transmitted yet
 - Schema evolution is handled directly in code during startup; there is no separate migration framework yet
-- No Docker deployment is provided or recommended for this project
+- Docker deployment is not provided or recommended yet, but it is planned

 ---